 Whilst we have a fantastic team of volunteers here at the festival who are eagerly anticipating watching your films and getting involved in the judging process.
 We thought you might appreciate getting a slightly more esteemed eye cast over your submissions.
-With that in mind; we’ve gone out and asked some talented people with years of experience and expertise to judge the NOMINATED films of 2017 only.
+With that in mind; we’ve gone out and asked some talented people with years of experience and expertise to judge the NOMINATED films of 2017 only (not the Official Selection).

 The 2017 film judges are (subject to work commitments):